tarantool/doc/doc/reference/reference_lua/string.rst

     Return the string left-justified in a string of length ``width``.

-    :param input-string: (string) the string to left-justify
+    :param string input-string: the string to left-justify
-    :param width: (integer) the width of the string after left-justifying
+    :param integer width: the width of the string after left-justifying
-    :param pad-character: (string) a single character, default = 1 space
+    :param string pad-character: a single character, default = 1 space

     :Return: left-justified string (unchanged if width <= string length)
     :Rtype: string